 Shark Feed Animal Encounter

-You don’t have to be a Shark Week fanatic for the Shark Feed Animal Encounter at Mandalay Bay to be a wow experience.
-I’m not a shark lover, but I loved feeding the zebra sharks and watching aquarists feed the tiger sharks and sea turtles.
+You don’t have to be a Shark Week fanatic for the Shark Reef Aquarium at Mandalay Bay to be a wow experience.
+I’m not a shark lover, but I opted for the Shark Feed Animal Encounter and loved feeding the zebra sharks and watching aquarists feed the tiger sharks and sea turtles.

-The $80 fee includes a behind-the-scenes tour, photos of you feeding the zebra sharks and admission to Shark Reef Aquarium.
+Admission to the Shark Reef Aquarium gives you a chance to observe the sharks.
+If you pay the additional—an $80 fee—it includes a behind-the-scenes tour and photos of you feeding the zebra sharks along with admission to Shark Reef Aquarium.
 It’s a memorable way to spend an afternoon.
-Other programs include feeding stingrays, feeding sea turtles and diving with more than 30 sharks.
+Other programs include feeding stingrays, feeding sea turtles, and diving with more than 30 sharks.
 (You must be a certified diver for the diving experience; I’m not.)

 Shelby Heritage Center